You can find further information in UnivIS, in the Module guides, on the schedules, in StudOn or please ask the lab course supervisor.

 – Molecular Nanoscience

-Every student participating in a lab course in Inorganic, Organic or Physical Chemistry needs a laboratory insurance for the appropriate semester!
-The lab insurance has to be taken before starting the lab course.
+Every student who participates in a lab course in Inorganic, Organic, or Physical Chemistry is required to have current and valid laboratory insurance before starting the course.

-The lab insurance can be taken online via
+The lab insurance can be purchased online via http://www.laborversicherung.de/

-The detailed introductions are available in the laboratory and is also available as handout.
-Students have to make themselves familiar with the theoretic basics of the subsiding reactions before each experiment.
-The equipment has to be checked before the experiments.
+Detailed safety instructions are available both in the laboratory and as a handout.
+Students are required to familiarize themselves with the theoretical basics of residual reactions prior to each experiment.
+Any equipment used in an experiment must be thoroughly checked beforehand.

-All experiments done in the laboratory have to be documented in a lab notebook.
-Experiment reports implies reaction equation as well as reaction mechanism.
-Reaction equation, reaction mechanism and chemicals description have to be recorded before the experiments.
+All experiments done in the laboratory must be documented in a lab notebook.
+Experiment reports require documentation of both reaction equations and reaction mechanisms.
+Reaction equations, reaction mechanisms, and description of the chemicals involved are to be recorded prior to execution of the experiment.